-Vitalia Healthcare Naturopath Vancouver offers a wide variety of diagnostic tests, such as urine, stool, and breath samples, to target the possible underlying causes of digestive health ailments.
-Our Naturopathic Doctors will work with you directly to develop a treatment strategy to help treat the root cause of your digestive problems in Vancouver.
+Vitalia Health Care offers a wide variety of diagnostic tests, such as urine, stool, and breath samples, to target the possible underlying causes of digestive health ailments.
+Our Naturopathic Doctors will work with you directly to develop a treatment strategy to help treat the root cause of your digestive problems.

 Symptoms of Digestive Problems

 Digestive disorders like IBS and SIBO can cause a range of symptoms, such as:

 Nearly any food can aggravate digestive disorder symptoms.
 Therefore, it can be very difficult to determine what foods are causing side effects.

 If you find that your symptoms get worse after eating foods high in sugar or fiber, consider testing for SIBO.
 In some cases, eating healthier can make symptoms worse.
 You should also consider SIBO if probiotics or fermented foods tend to make your symptoms worse.

 Associated Medical Conditions